 Pattern of inheritance

 Noonan syndrome is an autosomal dominant single-gene disorder, which means that an affected individual has a 50% chance to transmit the abnormal gene to each of his or her children.
 Between 14 and 75% of the affected offspring will have an affected parent, with a predominance of maternal transmission.
-There is also evidence for a rare autosomal recessive form of disease.
+There is also evidence for a rare autosomal recessive form of the disease.

 This syndrome can occur on a sporadic basis as well, with de novo PTPN11 mutations of paternal origin.
 These mutations can be found in 59% of the familial cases and in 37% of the sporadic cases.
 Noonan syndrome in patients with such mutations is more often associated with pulmonary stenosis or atrial septal defect, bleeding diathesis and juvenile myelomonocytic leukemia.

 Due to the discreet expression of phenotypic features in adults with Noonan syndrome, only adequate DNA analysis can eventually verify the diagnosis when this disorder is suspected clinically.
-Hence both a meticulous analysis of pedigree data and a thorough evaluation of the phenotype of both parents are indicated, with simultaneous molecular testing of all the family members to confirm or exclude the presence of mutation in the relatives.
+Hence both a meticulous analysis of pedigree data and a thorough evaluation of the phenotype of both parents are indicated, with simultaneous molecular testing of all the family members to confirm or exclude the presence of the mutation in the relatives.